The Guide to The Lord of the Rings in Queenstown

 Deer Park Heights

-Featuring The Remarkables mountains again, this time in their iconic view from afar.
-Deer Park Heights, a farm on top of a hill on the Kelvin Heights peninsula, was the location where the Rohirrim refugees took the journey between Edoras and Helm’s Deep in The Two Towers.
+This Lord of the Rings filming location in Queenstown features The Remarkables mountains again, this time in their iconic view from afar.
+Deer Park Heights, a farm on top of a hill on the Kelvin Heights Peninsula, was the location where the Rohirrim refugees took the journey between Edoras and Helm’s Deep in The Two Towers.

 The farm was also briefly used when Aragorn was dragged off a cliff by a warg.
 Also, some close-up shots have been used here where Legolas gracefully jumped onto his horse, while, incidentally, Gimli was thrown off his.